jneidel/jneidel.com/content/newsletter/14/index.md

 I won't fight for my viewpoint or against somebody elses.

 The aim is to be less identified with what "I believe."
-"My opinions" are a tool of the ego to disconnect me from other people and I want to foster that connection instead.
+"My opinions" are a tool of the ego to disconnect me from other people.
+I want to foster that connection instead.

 <details>
 <summary>Details</summary>